 The Britten-Pears Foundation maintains, conserves and develops The Red House as a major heritage site and through exhibitions, events, concerts and visits encourages people to learn more about the life and work of Benjamin Britten and Peter Pears.

-Self-guided visit including the downstairs rooms of The Red House, Gallery, Library, Composition Studio and Garden. (maximum 48 people)
+Self-guided visit including the downstairs rooms of The Red House, Library, Composition Studio, the gallery, and garden. (maximum 48 people)

-Guided Tour of The Red House (upstairs and downstairs rooms), Gallery, Library, Composition Studio and Garden. (maximum 16 people during opening hours, up to 32 out of hours).
+Guided visit of The Red House (upstairs and downstairs rooms), Library, Composition Studio, the gallery and garden. (maximum 16 people during opening hours, up to 32 out of hours).

 There is no coach parking on site.

 The Red House is located on a small track and there is no access for coaches to drop off or park near the House itself.
 Coach parties need to be dropped at the end of the lane, and then it is a short walk of approximately 350 yards to The Red House.
 For those unable to walk, transport up the lane can be arranged with advanced notice.
 Coaches can be parked in one of three bays in the Fort Green car park at the end of the High Street in Aldeburgh (open 10am-10pm, no charge).

 Due to narrow corridors in the House and Library we ask visitors to put large bags in lockers in the reception area.
 There are a limited number of lockers so we recommend large groups leave bags on the coach.